-Periodontics is the study and treatment of what lies around the teeth.
+Periodontics is the study and treatment of what lies around the teeth—such as the gums and soft tissues in your mouth.
 This is just as important to your oral health as the teeth themselves.
 If left untreated, gum disease can cause pain and damage to the gums, bone, and teeth nearby.

 Gum disease, also known as periodontal disease, can be affected by a number of conditions such as diabetes, smoking, or autoimmune diseases.
 However, despite this list, the most common cause of gum disease is insufficient oral hygiene.